 MEET THE NEWEST MEMBERS OF OUR SUSTAINABLE THREADS TEAM

 Navigating sustainable fashion seems to be getting more and more difficult each day.
-As climate change and environmental degradation reach new heights, an ever-increasing number of fashion companies are switching over to sustainable materials.
-With so many different things to choose from, it can be incredibly overwhelming – how do you know which material is the best for you?
-How does it function, how was it produced, what actually makes it sustainable compared to other fabric?
+As climate change and environmental degradation reach new heights, an ever-increasing number of fashion companies are switching over to sustainable materials but few provide the information you need to really understand what actually makes them sustainable compared to other fabric options.

 Modal finds its origins in renewable cellulosic plants, such as eucalyptus, birch, and bamboo.
 The pulp from these plants is used to make soft, biodegradable fibers that are woven together to make a beautiful, soft fabric that has minimal environmental impact.